-We were immediately drawn to it as the bigger and better version of the Galaxy S10 and cheaper Galaxy S10e.
-It redefines what a 'phablet' is in 2019, with a 6.4-inch edge-to-edge screen so big it displaces the front camera to a hole in the top corner.
+We were immediately drawn to the Galaxy S10 Plus as the bigger and better version of the Galaxy S10 and cheaper Galaxy S10e.
+It redefines what a 'phablet' is in 2019, with a 6.4-inch edge-to-edge screen so large it displaces the front camera to a hole in the top corner.
 It’s Samsung’s marginally better answer to the iPhone XS notch.

 With a 93.1% screen-to-body ratio, the pixels now stretch from the small top speaker down to the thin bottom chin, and spill over the curved left and right edges.
-This is the best looking screen in a smartphone.
+This is the best looking screen in a smartphone, bar none.
 Hidden under the glass is an ultrasonic fingerprint sensor on the front, and the new Wireless PowerShare feature on back, allowing you to Qi-charge other devices.

 The back has a triple-lens camera that takes normal, telephoto, and new ultra-wide photos.
-You can capture more of what's in front of you – without having to back up.
-This isn't the best camera phone next to the Pixel 3, but Samsung offers a fun-to-use, versatile camera.
+You can capture more of what's in front of you – without having to take a few steps back.
+While it ranks below the Huawei P30 Pro on our best camera phone list, but Samsung offers a fun-to-use, versatile camera.

 - Launched March 8 after a February 20 announcement

 - 128GB version: $999 / £899 / AU$1,499